 Bring to a boil, and continue to boil, whisking occasionally, until reduced by half

 Remove from heat and allow to cool somewhat.
-Mixture should be slightly syrupy.
+The mixture should be slightly syrupy.

 Gently toss cooked meatballs in the glaze until thoroughly coated